Equipping professionals to use digital tools to support children and young people's mental health & wellbeing

 Recent blog posts

-“Access to the digital world can no longer be seen as a luxury.
-Instead, digital inclusion must be seen as the cornerstone to ensuring social justice and equitable life chances for every child” (Unicef) The internet is being used increasingly in all areas of our lives.
-When it comes to children and young people, however,…Read post
+By Jane Grant, Health Improvement Lead, NHSGGC, on behalf of the Aye Mind Collaborative “Access to the digital world can no longer be seen as a luxury.
+Instead, digital inclusion must be seen as the cornerstone to ensuring social justice and equitable life chances for every child” (Unicef) The internet is being used increasingly in…Read post

 There is an ongoing and heated debate around the impact that “screen time” is having on children and young people’s mental health and wellbeing.
 This debate is being amplified across media outlets, which often claim that social media is causing a youth mental health crisis.
 You don’t have to go far to find alarming headlines…Read post